microbiome/OMA/04_containers.md

 ### Package data {#package-data}

-The `mia` R package contains example data sets that are direct conversions from the alternative `phyloseq` container to the `TreeSummarizedExperiment` container.
+The `mia` R package contains example datasets that are direct conversions from the alternative `phyloseq` container to the `TreeSummarizedExperiment` container.